vittoriom/CleanroomLogger/INTEGRATION.md

 CleanroomASL requires a **mimimum Xcode version of 6.3** to be built, and the resulting binary can be used on **iOS 8.1 and higher**.

+We'll also be using the `git` command in the Terminal for installing the CleanroomASL repo in your codebase.
+These steps have been tested with **git 2.3.2 (Apple Git-55)**, although they should be compatible with a wide range of git versions.

+Lastly, some familiarity with the Terminal application and the bash command line is assumed.

 ### About Frameworks

 Official support for third-party iOS frameworks was introduced with Xcode 6 and iOS 8.
 Prior to that, developers had been using frameworks in an unsupported fashion by placing shared libraries and resources inside a filesystem structure that mimicked that of the frameworks published by Apple.